 Failure to advertise the application in the prescribed manner may render the application invalid.

-If a valid representation against one of the four licensing objectives is received from any of the Responsible Authorities or any Interested Parties, the applicant will be notified and the Licensing Authority must hold a hearing to consider the representation/s.
+If a valid representation against one of the four licensing objectives is received from any of the Responsible Authorities or any Interested Parties, the applicant will be notified and we must hold a hearing to consider the representation/s.

 The Committee would have to consider if the premises were constructed or altered in the way proposed in the schedule of works and if a premises licence were sought for these premises, it would consider it necessary for the promotion of the four licensing objectives.
 The burden would be on the Responsible Authority, or any Interested Parties to demonstrate to the committee that they believe the licensing objectives would not be promoted.
 In this case, the committee could either, reject the provisional statement application, attach conditions to the licence or rule out any licensable activities applied for.
 Otherwise, the provisional statement would be granted as requested and the applicant then needs to make a full premises licence application.